The mini Dental Implant: Is it Right For You?

 Mini Dental Implants and Dentures - A Happy CoupleFor many patients, the negative impact of poorly fitting dentures can range from a fear of smiling to being unsure of what you can eat without complications.
 And all of this is compounded by having to deal with messy denture adhesives.
 It is for this reason that I would like to introduce you to and discuss the Mini Dental Implant and how this device is revolutionizing what it means to be a denture wearer.

 Why Do Dentures Have to be So Difficult to Wear?Every year in the United States there are more than one and one-half million new sets of dentures made.
 This means that every year the same issues associated with denture wearing affects an entirely new group of people.
-In fact, one out of every five adults, including over half of those 55 and older, has at least one denture, which brings the denture-wearing portion of our country to roughly forty-million.
+In fact, one out of every five adults, including over half of those 55 and older, have at least one denture, which brings the denture-wearing portion of our country to roughly forty million.

 Imagine No More Denture Adhesive!
 But now the fear and frustration associated with the traditional denture can be eliminated when patients choose mini implants.